-In addition to this, all students (except those studying 4 A Levels) will study either Level 3 Mathematical Studies (Core Maths) or the Extended Project Qualification (EPQ).
+In addition to this, all students (except those studying 4 A Levels) can chose either Level 3 Mathematical Studies (Core Maths) or the Extended Project Qualification (EPQ) as additional qualifications if they wish.
 Further details about these two courses which are taken in Year 12 only, are included in this prospectus.
-Students who study A Level Mathematics should NOT choose Core Maths.